Azure/c-util/devdoc/constbuffer_thandle_requirements.md

 ConstBuffer THANDLE is a module that implements a read-only buffer of bytes (unsigned char) using the THANDLE reference counting system.
 Once created, the buffer can no longer be changed.
 The buffer uses THANDLE for thread-safe reference counting.

+This module provides the same functionality as the original `constbuffer` module but uses THANDLE instead of traditional reference counting.
+THANDLE provides thread-safe reference counting and automatic cleanup, making it safer for use in multi-threaded environments.
+New code should prefer `constbuffer_thandle` over the original `constbuffer`.

 ## References

 [THANDLE](../deps/c-pal/common/inc/c_pal/thandle.h)